Business vs Brand: 7 Key Differences and How They Work Together

 That’s why before you build a brand, you must create a buyer persona that will help you understand your audience more than just their functional needs.

-A business needs sales copywriting; a brand needs helpful content #branding #smallbusinessbranding #brandstory Click To Tweet
+A business needs to create sales copywriting; a brand needs to create stories and helpful content.

 Product or sales copywriting is about writing products and offering descriptions to encourage your audience to buy.